Sunrise from Signal Knob, taken in the early miles of the 2014 Reverse Ring.

 The Details for the Reverse Ring

-The Reverse Ring is a fat ass run – there is no entry fee required, there will be no awards (2022 update: there are now stickers!).
+The Reverse Ring is a fat ass run – there is no entry fee required, there will be no awards (though as of 2022, there are, of course, now stickers!).
 It should also be noted that any whiners will be heckled unmercifully.
 Actually, everyone will be heckled unmercifully, but as you have all run The Ring, you should be fully aware of that already.
-As the Reverse Ring runners are all members of the Fellowship of The Ring already, we are confident that there will be no wimps or whiners in the group.
+As the Reverse Ring runners are all members of the Fellowship of The Ring, we are confident that there will be no wimps or whiners in the group.
 Again, the ONLY qualification needed to run the Reverse Ring is a previous completion of The Ring.
 Some things in life just are what they are.
-If you can’t do it this year, just go do what you need to do to run this in the future: finish The Ring next Fall.
-Those who have completed the Reverse Ring in the past are of course welcome to return for future Reverse Rings.
+If you can’t do it this year, just go do what you need to do to run the Reverse in the future: finish The Ring next Fall.
+Those who have completed the Reverse Ring in the past are, of course, eagerly welcomed to return for future Reverse Rings.

 The run will start at 6 AM at the northern end of the Signal Knob parking lot (the Massanutten trailhead).
 Note the early start time - yes you will need a light for at least the first half hour of the climb up Signal Knob.
 Since all of the runners will be repeat offenders, there is no need for additional directions here, other than the reminder of the single directive needed to run the Reverse Ring: follow the orange blazes.
 Stay On Orange.